-- all staff (including supply staff and teacher trainees on salaried routes) who work in the school; in colleges, this means those providing education to children - for independent schools, including academies and free schools, all members of the proprietor body.
-For academies this means the members and trustees of the academy trust.
+• all staff (including third-party supply staff and trainee teachers on salaried routes) who work in the school; in colleges, this means those providing education to children under the age of 18

+• for independent schools, including academies and free schools, all members of the proprietor body.
+For academies, this means the members and trustees of the academy trust

-The record should also cover all others who work in regular contact with children in the school or college, including volunteers who have been checked.
+Schools and colleges are free to record non-statutory information they deem relevant, such as about others who work in regular contact with children in the school or college, including volunteers who have been checked.

-Registered early years providers must keep the required information above, as set out in paragraphs 3.68-3.73 of the 'Statutory framework for the Early Years Foundation Stage', although they are not required to keep this information as a single central record.
+Registered early years providers must keep the required information above, as set out in paragraphs 3.69 to 3.73 of the 'Statutory framework for the early years foundation stage', although they are not required to keep this information as a single central record.

 It is the registered provider's or school's responsibility to ensure that all the staff they employ in specified early or later years childcare have had the appropriate checks.
 This includes ensuring that staff working in early and later years settings are suitable to do so.
-The 'Statutory framework for the Early Years Foundation Stage' sets out the disqualification requirements that early years providers must meet.
-School inspectors should also be aware of the latest version of the statutory guidance 'Disqualification under the Childcare Act 2006' that was issued in July 2018.
-This statutory guidance applies to governing bodies of maintained schools, including maintained nursery schools, and proprietors of non-maintained and independent schools (including academies) and management committees of pupil referral units.
+The 'Statutory framework for the early years foundation stage' sets out the disqualification requirements that early years providers must meet.

+School inspectors should also be aware of the statutory guidance 'Disqualification under the Childcare Act 2006'.
+This applies to governing bodies of maintained schools, including maintained nursery schools, and proprietors of non-maintained and independent schools (including academies) and management committees of pupil referral units.